esystemsdev/configuration/README.md

 **Features:**

-- Installs tools such as Docker, Git, Node.js, Python, Visual Studio Code, and more.
+- Installs tools organized by groups: Development, Development AI, Database, Development OutSystems, and Development Workato.
 - Verifies if tools are already installed and skips reinstallation if unnecessary.
 - Allows the user to choose which groups of applications to install, with a default installation of the "Development" group.
 - Supports an optional `-groups` parameter to automate the selection process, allowing for a faster setup without user prompts.
 - Automatically sets environment variables for installed applications if needed.
+- Installs VS Code with essential extensions for development.
 - Configures your environment according to company standards.

 **Usage:**